QaziAmmar/SwiftUIFreezIssue/README.md

 I've encountered an interesting issue while working on a SwiftUI project, specifically when using `@Environment(\.dismiss)` along with a callback function like `onSuccess: (Bool) -> Void` in a `ListDetail` view.
 The app starts freezing, and CPU utilization spikes to 99%.

+The repository now contains two branches:
+- **`issue/swiftui-freezing`**: This branch keeps the original code that reproduces the issue as encountered.
+- **`main`**: This branch contains the fixed code, which resolves the freezing problem.

 ### Problem:

 - **Scenario:**